scoconno/scoconno.github.io/Time/special/notes.md

 > Suppose that the ship is traveling at 80 m/s.
 How far has it travelled by the time Sophia has completed he run?
 >
-> Suppose also that Sophia is running the same direction the ship is traveling in?
+> Suppose also that Sophia is running the same direction the ship is traveling in.
 How much distance has passed from the location of the ship at the start of her run and the end of her run?

 These are easy questions.
 They point to the fact we measure how quickly something moves relevant to something else.
 For instance, are you reading this while sitting on a train?
 If so, you might think you are moving at the train's speed, e.g., 20 mph.
 What if you are walking the length of the train as it is in motion?
 Perhaps you are moving  24 mph, where this is equal to the speed of the train plus the speed of your walking.
 What If you are sitting in a chair at home?
 You may be tempted to answer that you are moving 0 mph.
 After all, you are not on a moving train or bus.
 But you are located in something that moves!
 The Earth is traveling at 67,000 mph around the sun.